What's up with Debate League?

 Debate League clubs meet for two hours, twice per month, between September and May (plus June Tournament) and it's helpful if members have a device available for research at the meetings, such as a smartphone or tablet.
 There's often time spent outside regular club meetings to prepare for debates.
 We hold two optional inter-club tournaments during the year and one intra-club tournament, as well as possible opportunities to participate in outside tournaments, field trips, etc.

 As space permits, we accept new members throughout the year.
-A textbook on Public Forum debate is provided to all new members.
-There are generally two coaches at each meeting to allow us to quickly integrate newer members, and we make an effort to be available for members between meetings.
+A textbook and quick-guide on Public Forum debate is provided to all new members.

 Join our mailing list at the top of this page to receive more details.
 (You can unsubscribe at any time.)